adamyi/cv/README.md

 # About
-Originally designed by Adrien Friggeri in 2012, open sourced under MIT license.
+[Adam Yi](https://yiad.am)'s latest version of resume made with XeLaTeX.

+This version is revised based on Adrien Friggeri's original design in 2012 by Adam in 2017.

-Revised by Adam Yi in 2017, open sourced under MIT license.
+Both the original version and my revised version are open sourced under MIT license.

 To compile, please run `build`.
 To recompile, please run `build clean` first.

-XeLaTeX is required.

 # License
 [MIT License](LICENSE)